QuiltMC/rfcs/specification/0000-common-configuration-api.md

 ## Prior Art

-If this has been done before by some other project, explain it here.
-This could be positive or negative.
-Discuss what worked well for them and what didn't.

-There may not always be prior art, and that's fine.

-- ModConfig, a global config screen that extracts configuration metadata from mods that use Cloth UI.
+- [ModConfig](https://github.com/kvverti/mod-config), a global config screen that extracts configuration metadata from mods that use Cloth UI.
-- Fiber, a library that defines a rich config tree.
+- [Fiber](https://github.com/FabLabsMC/fiber), a library that defines a rich config tree.

 ## Unresolved Questions

 - What should be resolved before this RFC gets merged?

-- What should be resolved while implementing this RFC?
-- What unresolved questions do you consider out of scope for this RFC, that could be addressed in the future?
+### Implementation
+- Which common formatter/validator/widget type instances should this API provide?
+E.g. enum, registry entry, `Identifier`, etc.
+- How strict should the API be on the well-formedness of metadata?

+### Out of Scope
+- Key binding configuration is considered out of scope for this API because Minecraft handle key bindings differently from other game options.